The Solmar V is a luxury liveaboard departing from Cabo San Lucas, Mexico. She travels with a crew of 10 and a maximum of 22 divers.

 Schedules & prices

-Boat Only price per person includes: Transfer from Hotel Solmar Suites and Solmar V, accommodation in a twin share standard cabin, 3 meals per day, snacks between meals, soft drinks, beer and wine with dinner, 3-4 dives a day (days vary), tanks, weights and weight belts, all port fees, fuel surcharges and park fees.
+Boat Only price per person includes: Accommodation in a twin share standard cabin, 3 meals per day, snacks between meals, soft drinks, beer and wine with dinner, 2-4 dives a day (days vary), tanks, weights and weight belts, port fees, nitrox.

 Please contact Regaldive

-The wild, remote and exhilarating Socorro Islands, Mexico are famous for their big animal encounters.
+The wild, remote and exhilarating Revillagigedo Islands, Mexico are famous for their big animal encounters.

-The Revillagigedos Archipelago - commonly known as the Socorro Islands - is located in the eastern Pacific Ocean, approximately 250 miles south of Cabo San Lucas, Mexico, at the tip of the Baja peninsula and about 30 miles south of San Benedicto.
+Commonly known as the Socorro - they are located in the Tropical Eastern Pacific Ocean, approximately 250 miles south of Cabo San Lucas, Mexico, at the tip of the Baja peninsula.
+Socorro is just one of this group of islands which comprise of San Benedicto, Roca Partida and Clarion.

 Socorro is the largest of the four islands and was discovered by the Spanish explorer Hernando de Grijalva in 1533.
 It has been home to a Mexican Naval Station since 1957.